Bira/octopus-carnival/_posts/2017-05-21-to-gurps-or-not-to-gurps.md

 GURPS bases all of its numbers in real-world measurements.
 Powers have ranges in yards or meters, an attack's damage is based on the force behind it, and so on.
-Therefore, stories where characters have fuzzily-defined skills and powers are hard to pin down.
+Therefore, it has trouble modeling tories where characters have fuzzily-defined skills and powers.
 If your character's specific capabilities are defined more by the needs of the story rather than by anything measurable in-world, it would be best to use a system that supports this.

 The sort of science fiction that has characters switch bodies a lot is also hard to model in GURPS, whose rules assume its characters will usually not undergo